tomsWebConsulting/twcsl/Element/Elements Manipulate/README.md

 * **2024-05-10**

-  * add after and before options
+  * added after and before options
   * support Bedford template family
   * bumped version to 0.5.0

 * **2023-06-10**

-  * add source selector copy feature
+  * added source selector copy feature
   * bumped version to 0.4.0

 * **2023-06-08**

-  * fix syntax errors
+  * fixed syntax errors
   * bumped version to 0.3.1

 * **2023-06-06**

-  * add a selector parent destination
+  * added a selector parent destination
   * bumped version to 0.3.0

 * **2023-05-31**

-  * add ability to append and prepend to selector destination
+  * added ability to append and prepend to selector destination
   * bumped version to 0.2.0

 * **2022-05-04**